Political Science

 POLITICAL SCIENCE 200—INTERMEDIATE NATIONAL POLITICS OF THE U.S. (SS)

 Spring.
 Credit, three hours.
-Prerequisite: Political Science 100; prerequisite/corequisite: Political Science 101Q.
+Prerequisite: Political Science 100.
 This is the second course in American government.
 The course moves analysis of American politics from the examination of individual institutions and mass political behavior to the analysis of how the public, elected officials, and political institutions interact to govern and make public policy.
 We do this to understand how our system actually works and evaluate how our democratic system is performing.

 POLITICAL SCIENCE 208—RESEARCH DESIGN METHODS (SS)

-Spring.
+Fall, Spring.
 Credit, three hours.
-Prerequisites: Quantitative Theory and Methods 100 and Political Science 101Q.
+Prerequisites: Quantitative Theory and Methods 100.
 This course provides an introduction to the theory and method of contemporary political analysis.
 Political Science 208 is mandatory for majors in political science or international studies at Emory University.
 The department strongly encourages all students to take this course during the first two years to prepare themselves for upper-level coursework.

 POLITICAL SCIENCE 210—INTERMEDIATE INTERNATIONAL POLITICS (SS)

 Spring.
 Credit, three hours.
-Prerequisite: Political Science 110; prerequisite/corequisite: Political Science 101Q.
+Prerequisite: Political Science 110.
 This is an advanced survey of current research and topics in international relations.
 This course will continue to introduce students to topics of inquiry and methods in the field of international relations.

 POLITICAL SCIENCE 306—HUMAN NATURE IN POLITICS FROM THE FEMININE PERSPECTIVE

 Spring (alternate years).
 Credit, three hours.
-Prerequisite: Political Science 101 or permission of instructor.
+Permission of instructor required.
 A survey course in political philosophy, ancient to modern.
 It investigates the theme of human nature by consideration of varying views of the feminine.

 POLITICAL SCIENCE 320—POLITICAL VIOLENCE